-The special initiative is supported by an Advisory Group of representatives from a range of interested parties and included the TUC, London Councils, Greater London Authority, Business in the Community, KPMG and Joseph Rowntree Foundation.
+The special initiative was supported by an Advisory Group of representatives from a range of interested parties and included the TUC, London Councils, Greater London Authority, Business in the Community, KPMG and Joseph Rowntree Foundation.
 Members also included individuals from Trust for London and Citizens UK.
 Our funding of the Living Wage forms part of our wider work around low pay.

 What we’ve learnt

 Research we commissioned Queen Mary, University of London to undertake of over 400 workers and a dozen employers found that in Living Wage workplaces: